tayjaybabee/aliaser/README.md

 Importing `aliaser` adds the `alias` decorator to `builtins`, so it can be used without an explicit import once the package is imported.

+This modifies the global namespace.
+If you prefer to avoid that side effect, import `alias` from `aliaser.decorator` and `Aliases` from `aliaser.mixin` directly instead of importing the top-level package.

 ## Contributing